 — HuffPost (@HuffPost) May 4, 2019

-Mr. Omarkheil alleges that after 12 years of superb performance at UnitedHealth, Mr. Omarkheil was assigned a new direct supervisor in early 2018, who subjected him to a campaign of unlawful discrimination and harassment on the basis of his Muslim faith.
-For example, when Mr. Omarkheil met with Ms. Peluso for their first one-on-one meeting, she allegedly told him, “I am a Christian and I take my religion very seriously.
+Mr. Omarkheil alleges that in early 2018, after 12 years of superb performance at UnitedHealth, Mr. Omarkheil was assigned a new direct supervisor who subjected him to a campaign of unlawful discrimination and harassment on the basis of his Muslim faith.
+For example, when Mr. Omarkheil met with his new supervisor for their first one-on-one meeting, she allegedly told him, “I am a Christian and I take my religion very seriously.
 I know you are a Muslim, and I will do my best to try to treat you right.”

-As alleged, Ms. Peluso discriminated against and harassed Mr. Omarkheil by repeatedly calling him throughout the day, and particularly during times that she knew he was attending prayers.
-Ms. Peluso also allegedly refused to accommodate Mr. Omarkheil while he observed Ramadan.
-Mr. Omarkheil also alleges that Ms. Peluso would make inappropriate comments that showed a bias against Muslim individuals, including, but not limited to, telling Mr. Omarkheil that he was “hanging out with the Muslim-Arab Community way too much.”
+As alleged, this supervisor discriminated against and harassed Mr. Omarkheil by repeatedly calling him throughout the day, and particularly during times that she knew he was attending prayers.
+Mr. Omarkheil’s supervisor also allegedly refused to accommodate him while he observed Ramadan.
+Mr. Omarkheil also alleges that his supervisor would make inappropriate comments that showed a bias against Muslim individuals, including, but not limited to, telling Mr. Omarkheil that he was “hanging out with the Muslim-Arab Community way too much.”

 Mr. Omarkheil alleges he reported the discrimination to UnitedHealth’s Human Resources department, but no action was taken to remedy the unlawful treatment.
-Instead, the Company and Ms. Peluso terminated Mr. Omarkheil just two months after he first went to HR, as alleged.
+Instead, the Company terminated Mr. Omarkheil just two months after he first went to HR, as alleged.